 Effective diagnosis requires a systematic approach to identify the exact failure point.

-Start with visual inspection for obvious damage, then perform pressure tests, check mounting alignment, verify air quality, and use precision measurement tools to quantify positioning errors.
+Start with visual inspection for obvious damage, then perform pressure tests, check mounting alignment4, verify air quality, and use precision measurement tools to quantify positioning errors.

 Step-by-Step Diagnostic Process